moskytw/tree-merger/README.md

 # Tree Merger

-I will backup my files in desktop, laptop and server, but I always forgot to sync them.
+I will backup files in my desktop, laptop and server, but I always forgot to sync them.

-It is a terrible thing to merge the different versions of my file tree which has more than ten thousands of files, so I wrote this helper.
+It is a terrible thing to merge the different versions of my file tree which has more than ten thousands of files, so I wrote this script.

-# Example
+## Example

 First, we simulate two different versions of the file tree.